zombitos/jay-schema/README.md

 * 0.0.4 Fixed error delivery to string
 * 0.0.5 Optimized required detection, allow use of object data in default and validator functions, improved Date type validation
 * 1.0.0
-  ----If Default and validator are functions they can use "this" to reference object
-  ----Validator can be an array of accepted values (enum)
-  ----pMakeStruct parameters are now (data, options,extention)
-  ----options omitUndefined(boolean) for pMakeStruct added
+If Default and validator are functions they can use "this" to reference object Validator can be an array of accepted values (enum) pMakeStruct parameters are now (data, options,extention) options omitUndefined(boolean) for pMakeStruct added
 * 1.0.1 Readme Fix